hotosm/oam-uploader-admin/README.md

 ## Installation and Usage

-The steps below will walk you through setting up your own instance of the oam-uploader-api.
+The steps below will walk you through setting up your own instance of the oam-uploader-admin.

 ### Install Project Dependencies
 To set up the development environment for this website, you'll need to install the following on your system: